Gmail labels become Front tags

 Whenever you apply a label in Gmail, a team tag will be created for that label and applied to the message in Front.
 Same in reverse — when you tag a message with a team tag in Front, the message will be labeled in Gmail with a matching label.
-When you remove these labels or team tags in one system, the corresponding label or team tag will be removed in the other system.
+When you remove these labels or team tags from a conversation in one system, the corresponding label or team tag will be removed from the conversation in the other system.

 If you apply a private tag to a message in a team inbox in Front, the message will not be labeled in Gmail.
 If you remove a label in Gmail that matches a private tag in Front, the private tag will not be removed.

 The following rules apply for tag sync with Gmail for both team inboxes and individual inboxes:

 If a Gmail label name matches a tag that already exists, Front will not create a duplicate tag.
 The Gmail label will map to the Front tag that already exists with the same name.

 The same is true in reverse — if a Front tag is applied that matches the name of a Gmail label, then a duplicate label will not be created.

 If you have nested Gmail labels, this structure will carry over to Front, and we will create tags and nested tags accordingly.

 If you move a conversation from your inbox into a label in Gmail, we will apply the matching tag and archive the conversation.
 If you move the message between labels in Gmail, we will also update the tags in Front, and the message will remain archived.